boost-sandbox/module-tests-trivy/osv-scanner/docs/supported_languages_and_lockfiles.md

 ### Vendored dependencies

 Vendored dependencies have been directly copied into the project folder, but do not retain their Git histories.
 OSV-Scanner uses OSV's [determineversion API](https://google.github.io/osv.dev/post-v1-determineversion/) to estimate each dependency's version (and associated Git Commit).
 Vulnerabilities for the estimated version are returned.
 This process requires no additional work from the user.
 Run OSV-Scanner as you normally would.

+## Transitive dependency scanning

+OSV-Scanner supports transitive dependency scanning for Maven pom.xml.
+This feature is enabled by default when scanning, but it can be disabled using the `--experimental-no-resolve` flag.
+It is also disabled in the [offline mode](./offline-mode.md).

+OSV-Scanner uses [deps.dev’s resolver library](https://pkg.go.dev/deps.dev/util/resolve) to compute the dependency graph of a project.
+This graph includes all of the direct and transitive dependencies.
+By default, [deps.dev API](https://docs.deps.dev/api/v3/index.html) is queried for package versions and requirements.
+The support for private registries is [coming soon](https://github.com/google/osv-scanner/issues/1045).

+After the dependency resolution, the OSV database is queried for the vulnerabilities associated with these dependencies as usual.

+{: .note }
+Test dependencies are not supported yet in the computed dependency graph for Maven pom.xml.

+### Data source

+By default, we use the [deps.dev API](https://docs.deps.dev/api/v3/) to find version and dependency information of packages during transitive scanning.

+If instead you'd like to fetch data from [Maven Central](https://repo.maven.apache.org/maven2/), you can use the `--experimental-resolution-data-source=native` flag.

+If your project uses mirrored or private registries, in addition to setting `--experimental-resolution-data-source=native`, you will need to use the `--experimental-maven-registry=<full-registry-url>` flag to specify the registry (e.g. `--experimental-maven-registry=https://repo.maven.apache.org/maven2/`).

 ## Custom Lockfiles